Oregon — Congressional Term Limits (1992–1995)

 United States Senate

-Only service “beginning after this Act goes into effect” was counted toward limits.
+Only service beginning after the effective date of the amendment was counted toward the limits.

 Terms of service begun prior to the effective date were not counted.